ckochx/ElixirNoDeps/elixirconf_presentation.md

 - **No external libraries needed!**

 <!-- Speaker notes:
-[0:45-1:10] THE CONTRAST - Introduce the alternative "But what if I told you there's a 30-year-old technology designed from day one to run millions of concurrent processes, self-heal, and scale effortlessly—without the Rube Goldberg machine?"

 This slide demonstrates the first example of built-in capabilities.
 Emphasize "No external libraries needed!" -->